 Chris' Story

 Chris joined Watsi on February 24th, 2016.
-Seven years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation supported Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.
+Eight years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation supported Martha, a 39-year-old devoted mother from Kenya, to fund fracture repair surgery.

 Impact